-- a baccalaureate degree and - a minimum 2.5 GPA in the last 60 units attempted and - a satisfactory score on the Graduate Examination designed and administered by the Spanish Area of the Department of Foreign Languages.
+- a baccalaureate degree; - a minimum 2.5 GPA in the last 60 units attempted; - a satisfactory score on the Graduate Examination designed and administered by the Spanish Area of the Department of Foreign Languages.
 The student must take the Graduate Examination prior to entrance into any 200 series graduate course and must successfully pass the entire examination before being advanced to candidacy.
 The student may pursue graduate work while concurrently correcting any deficiencies noted as a result of the examination and must retake the exam sections failed only after the passage of one semester.
 Three-Summer MA applicants will take the Graduate Exam during their first summer in the program and will retake any sections not passed during the second summer that they attend the program.
-Consult the Graduate Coordinator in Spanish regarding steps to complete this requirement and
+Consult the Graduate Coordinator in Spanish regarding steps to complete this requirement; and - completion of the following CSUS courses (or equivalents):

-• completion of the following CSUS courses (or equivalents):
+ipietion of the following e303 courses (or equivalents).
 LING 130 Introduction/Language & Linguistics.
-SPAN 100 Introduction/Study of Hispanic Literature SPAN 102 Phonetics & Pronunciation Practice SPAN 103 Advanced Spanish Grammar One upper division course in Peninsular Literature One upper division course in Latin American Literature division course in Hispanic culture
+SPAN 100 Introduction to the Study of Hispanic Literature SPAN 102 Phonetics & Pronunciation Practice SPAN 103 Advanced Spanish Grammar One upper division course in Peninsular Literature One upper d ivision course in Latin American Literature

+One upper division course in Hispanic culture.